camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/github.md

 The **Correlation** section allows you to configure the message correlation parameters.

 :::note
-The **Correlation** section is not applicable for the plain **Start Event** element template of the GitHub Webhook Connector.
-Plain **Start Events** are triggered by process instance creation and do not rely on message correlation.
+The **Correlation** section is not applicable for the plain **start event** element template of the GitHub Webhook Connector.
+Plain **start events** are triggered by process instance creation and do not rely on message correlation.
 :::

 ### Correlation keys

 - **Correlation key (process)** is a FEEL expression that defines the correlation key for the subscription.
-This corresponds to the **Correlation key** property of a regular **Message Intermediate Catch Event**.
+This corresponds to the **Correlation key** property of a regular **message intermediate catch event**.
 - **Correlation key (payload)** is a FEEL expression used to extract the correlation key from the incoming message.
 This expression is evaluated in the Connector Runtime and the result is used to correlate the message.

 For example, given that your correlation key is defined with `pullRequestId` process variable, and the request body contains `{"pull_request": {"id": 123}}`, your correlation key settings will look like this: